Ajmer Monuments

 Shariff

-On either side of the second Buland Darwaza
+On both side of the Buland Darwaza in front

-in front of Saham Chiragh (courtyard lamp), there are two
+of Saham Chiragh (courtyard lamp), there are two huge Degs

-huge Degs (cauldrons for cooking food) fixed into solid masonry
+(cauldrons for cooking food) fixed into solid masonry in which

-in which a palatable mixture of rice sugar, ghee (butter)
+a palatable mixture of rice sugar, ghee (butter) and dried

-and dried fruits is cooked for distribution to the public
+fruits is cooked for distribution to the public as tabarruk.

-as tabarruk.
-The circumference at the edge of the larger cauldron
+The circumference at the edge of the larger cauldron is 10-1/4

-1567 A.D.
-The princes or the well-to-do pilgrims order these
+The princes or the well-to-do pilgrims order these Degs to

 period.